 Montana Technological University has three Ph.D. programs available, which is the complete list of our Doctoral offerings.

 International experiences can be an extraordinarily enriching part of graduate study.
 To encourage and assist graduate students with opportunities to conduct their theses or parts thereof abroad, Montana Tech has a Thesis Abroad program.
 Through this program, funding up to $5,000 per student can be provided to assist with the additional expenses of travel and graduate study in a foreign country.
 To apply, an interested student should coordinate with his/her committee and complete and submit the Thesis-Abroad Application form.
 The typical duration would be one semester, late in the student's degree program and after all or most coursework is complete.
 Subject to approval of the student's committee, a longer visit can be accommodated, but the maximum award, regardless of duration, is $5,000.
 The cost would typically be shared 50/50 by the Graduate School and the student's department.

-The student must be registered at Montana Tech for the study abroad term and must be in academic good standing to be eligible.
-Thesis Abroad grants are typically awarded to no more than one student in any semester.
+The student must be registered at Montana Tech for the study abroad term and must be in good academic standing to be eligible.

-The Graduate School encourages applications from qualified students holding bachelor’s, master’s, or terminal degrees from accredited colleges and universities.
-Degrees, diplomas, or certificates in engineering technology fields generally do not qualify as accredited bachelor’s degrees for purposes of admission.
-Applications from U.S.citizens, permanent residents and others are welcome.
+The Graduate School encourages applications from qualified students holding bachelor's, master's, or terminal degrees from regionally accredited colleges and universities and international equivalents.
+Degrees, diplomas, or certificates in engineering technology fields generally do not qualify as accredited bachelor's degrees for purposes of admission.
+Applications from U.S.citizens, permanent residents, and others are welcome.
 Prospective international students must complete the steps for all students along with the additional steps for international students.